 My most-recently-finished quilt is Leap of Faith.

 I know it doesn't look like it from the photo above, but I sewed the crap out of this quilt.
 (If you think Leap of Faith looks awfully similar to Steampunk Selfie, you would be correct.
-But Leap is an entirely different quilt.
-A more in-depth analysis of these two pictures will be the subject of an upcoming blog post.)
+But Leap of Faith is an entirely different quilt.
+A more in-depth analysis of these two pictures will be the subject of an upcoming blog post.
+Edit 06-30-2020: That blog post is now available and can be found here.)

 From the beginning, I have done my best to downplay and hide all sewing added to my quilts.
 With Leap of Faith, I faced the challenge of adding tons more stitching while still keeping it secondary to the fabric.
 And to that end, I believe I've succeeded.
 When standing just 5 feet away from my quilt, it's almost impossible to tell anything other than the sky has been sewn.